IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

 import { Alert } from 'antd';
 import { useLocale } from 'myWorld-client/react';
 ```
-We start by importing from the "myworld" client library, standard React hooks, and UI library elements for use in the modal window.
+We start by importing from the "myworld" client library, standard React hooks, UI library elements for use in the modal window, and a localization class.
 &#8291;

 &#8291;